dedoc/scramble/docs/installation.md

 composer require doctrine/dbal
 ```

-Without the `doctrine/dbal`, Scramble won't know the types of model attributes, so they will be shown as `string` in resulting docs.
+Without the `doctrine/dbal` package, Scramble won't know the types of model attributes, so they will be shown as `string` in resulting docs.

 ### `Unknown database type` exception

-If you get this exception, simply add a type mapping into database config, like shown in this comment: https://github.com/dedoc/scramble/issues/98#issuecomment-1374444083
+If you get this exception, simply add a type mapping into database config, as shown in this comment: https://github.com/dedoc/scramble/issues/98#issuecomment-1374444083

 ## Publishing config

-Optionally, you can publish package's config file:
+Optionally, you can publish the package's config file:

 ```sh
 php artisan vendor:publish --provider="Dedoc\Scramble\ScrambleServiceProvider" --tag="scramble-config"